kumarashwin/interview-prep/Questions d'entrevue.md

 What would you do differently?
 What industry sites and blogs do you read regularly?

+##Pratique:
+Write your own linked list class without using the built-in classes.
+Write your own hashtable class without using the built-in classes.
+Write a class that represents a binary tree.
+Write a method that traverses all nodes of the tree.
+Write a method to perform a binary search on an array without using built-in methods.
+Draw a database schema for a blog.
+Each user only has one blog, each blog has many categories, each category has many posts, and each post can belong to more than one category.
+Ask your applicant to write queries to pull specific information out.

+##Algorithmes:
+How do you find out if a number is a power of 2?
+And how do you know if it is an odd number?
+How would you change the format of all the phone numbers in 10,000 static html web pages?
+How would you write a function to reverse a string?
+And can you do that without a temporary string?
+In an array with integers between 1 and 1,000,000 one value is in the array twice.
+How do you determine which one?
+Can you name an example of a recursive solution that you created?
+What is the last thing you learned about algorithms from a book, magazine or web site?

+##Data Structures:
+What is a pointer?
+How do you find the middle item in a linked list?
+What is a hashtable?
+Which is faster: finding an item in a hashtable or in a sorted list?
+What is the difference between storing data on the heap vs. on the stack?
+What is the difference between a queue and a stack?
+Stacks refer to a list in which all items are accessed and processed on the Last-In-First-Out (LIFO) basis.
+In a stack, elements are inserted (push operation) and deleted (pop operation) from the same end called top.

+Queues refer to a list in which insertion and deletion of an item is done on the First-In-First-Out (FIFO) basis.
+The items in a queue are inserted from the one end, called the rear end, and are deleted from the other end, called the front end of the queue.

+##OOP:
+What is abstraction?
+What is inheritance?
+What is polymorphism?
+What is encapsulation?
+What is the difference between a class and an object/instance?
+What is a constructor?
+What is a destructor?
+What is an abstract class?
+What is operator overloading?
+What is method overloading?
+What is method overriding?
+How does overriding differ from overloading?
+How does pass by value differ from pass by reference?
+What is 'this'?
+What is 'super'?
+What is boxing?
+What are design patterns?
+Which design patterns have you used, and in what situations?
+What is a singleton?
+What is Dependency Injection?
+What are the SOLID principles of Object-oriented development?

 ##C#:
 What is the difference between a struct and a class?
 Class: